Sirapobchon/CPE334Project/README.md

 ### Daily Life Management as a Student
 - Pin notes and due dates, can add stages with tags
 - Group notifications
-- To buy list + To Do List
+- To-buy list + To-Do List
+- Price Calculator
-- Map Links for meet ups
+- Map Links for meet-ups
 - Schedule

-### Random Idea (Probably won't be added)
-- NFC tap to friend for sending in app stuff
-- Group chat messaging system
-- Map location with GPS tracking
+### Completed
+- To-buy list + To-Do List
+- Sign in and Login
+- Price Calculator

 # Installation
-- Planned Apk file implementation
+- Planned APK file implementation
 - Source code config
     - Virtual Environment
-        - It is best to setup a virtual but if you don't want to then, You do you.
+        - It is best to setup a virtual but if you don't want to then, then You do you.
-        - Please setup venv outside of the repository ```cd ..```
+        - Please setup venv outside of the repository ``` cd .. ```
         ```Shell
         python -m venv /path-to-virtual-environment
         ```
-        In this case we use
+        In this case, we use
         ```Shell
         python -m venv ../virenvproject
         ```